 The use of the title ‘architect’ is protected by law.
 Only individuals who are on the NSW Register of Architects may use this title.
 You can find a registered architect or check your architect’s registration status by searching the NSW Register of Architects available on the homepage of the NSW Architects Registration Board’s website.

 You may know which architect you want to use, or you may seek advice from the professional bodies – the Australian Institute of Architects or the Association of Consulting Architects.
 You may find it useful to ask friends who are building.
-Some local councils run design awards.
-Past winners of these awards have the advantage of being in your area and being highly regarded by Council.
+Some local councils run design awards and the winners of these awards have the advantage of being in your area and being highly regarded.

 However you go about choosing your architect, you should make sure they are the right one for your project.
-The relationship you will have with your architect will be a close one.
+Your relationship with your architect will be a close one.
 Here is some advice on getting the right 'fit' with your architect:

 - Firstly, outline your requirements in terms of what you want to achieve and your budget.
 Do your research before contacting 2 or 3 architects about your project.
 Architects expect you to obtain a few quotes.